 Still Water Video

 This is a video I watched when I was researching Still Water.
-It shows you some of what you can do with it, beyond what I have shown here with the miniature ice effects.
+It shows you some of what you can do with it, beyond what I have shown here with the ice base.